shivamrkparashar/lammps_modified/doc/src/fix_mcemc.rst

 the system.
 In MCEMC, there are two inputs: :math:`N_{total}` and :math:`V_{gauge}`.
 From these two inputs, the chemical potential (and hence fugacity) of the system is calculated based on ideal gas chemical potential in the gauge cell.
-Whereas, the number of particles adsorbed is simply the average number of particles observed in the system.
+The number of particles adsorbed is simply the average number of particles observed in the system.
 Note that the choice of :math:`N_{total}` and :math:`V_{gauge}` is not arbitrary.
-The recommendation is to choose :math:`V_{gauge}` such that the gauge cell should contain roughly 70-80 particles for good statistics.
-Having a GCMC simulated isotherm a priori can help in determining :math:`N_{total}`.
+The gauge cell should be sufficiently smaller that it can stabilize the fluid configuration within the system but should be sufficiently large for accurate measurement of chemical potential.
+The recommendation is to choose :math:`V_{gauge}` such that the gauge cell contain roughly 70-80 particles.
+Generating a GCMC isotherm beforehand can help you choose an appropriate value of :math:`N_{total}`.

 The *full_energy* option means that the fix calculates the total potential energy of the entire simulated system, instead of just the